Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 _**Cost:** 1 Superiority Die_

-When another creature damages you with a melee attack, you can use your Reaction and expend **one** Superiority Die to reduce the damage by the number you roll on your Superiority Die plus your Strength or Dexterity modifier (your choice).
+When another creature damages you with a melee attack, you can use your :rsc-r: Reaction and expend **one** Superiority Die to reduce the damage by the number you roll on your Superiority Die plus your Strength or Dexterity modifier (your choice).

 ---